 Elliot, Age 9: Well, fish don't need sex because they just lay the eggs and fertilize them in the water.
 Humans can't do that because they don't live in the water.
 They have to...internalize the water.
 Therefore we have sex.

-Beverly, Age 9: So you mean humans would have sex if they lived in the water?
+Beverly, Age 9: So you mean humans wouldn't have sex if they lived in the water?

 Elliot, Age 9: Well, they'd have a kind of sex.
 The kind where you wouldn't have to touch each other.

 Beverly, Age 9: I like that idea.
 Have you heard of scuba diving?
 It's just new.